Synthesizing SystemVerilog with Yosys on WSL

 From Code to Gates: Synthesizing SystemVerilog with Yosys on WSL

-What is Logic Synthesis?
+What Is Logic Synthesis?

 If Icarus Verilog is a "debugger," Yosys is the "compiler."

 A netlist is exactly what it sounds like: a list of electronic components (nets) and the wires connecting them.
-Yosys analyzes your always_ff blocks and if/else statements and figures out exactly how to wire up hardware registers and logic gates to execute your behavior with absolute, deterministic latency.
+Yosys analyzes your always_ff blocks and if/else statements and figures out exactly how to wire up registers and logic gates to execute your behavior with deterministic latency.

 The Two Stages of Synthesis